-The very term lifelong extramarital affairs could be rather intriguing.
-When it comes to extramarital affairs aren’t we more prone to believe it as something that fizzles out as sporadically as it starts.
-Extramarital affairs – be it an emotional affair or a physical affair – starts from a person’s need to find something that is not fulfilled in the marriage.
+The very term ‘lifelong extramarital affairs’ could be rather intriguing.
+When it comes to extramarital affairs, aren’t we more prone to believing it as something that fizzles out as sporadically as it starts?
+Extramarital affairs – be it an emotional affair or a physical one – starts from a person’s need to find something that is not fulfilled in the marriage.

-There is usually a pattern in which an affair begins and ends.
-Mostly it ends when it is discovered by a partner, when it becomes too much of a burden to maintain, or when the physical attachment wanes.
+There is usually a pattern with which an affair begins and ends.
+Mostly, it ends when it is discovered by a partner, when it becomes too much of a burden to maintain, or when the physical attachment wanes.
 There could be bizarre reasons too for an extramarital affair to end.

 9 Truths About Lifelong Extramarital Affairs

 If we are talking about lifelong extramarital affairs here, then we have to see how different these are from the short-lived extramarital affairs we are used to seeing and reading about.
 Lifelong extramarital affairs are rare but they have always existed.
 Some affairs come out in the open and some don’t.
-Sometimes these affairs happen when both parties are married and when affairs turn into love it takes a completely different turn.
+As a matter of fact, sometimes these affairs happen when both parties are married.

-One such famous extramarital affair was that of Prince Charles and Camilla Parker Bowles that ultimately led to his divorce from Princess Diana.
+One of such famous successful extramarital affairs was that of Prince Charles and Camilla Parker Bowles which ultimately led to his divorce from Princess Diana.
 Charles married Camilla in 2005.
-Theirs was an affair, that despite the ups and downs and constant media hounding, culminated into marriage.
+While affairs that last over 5 years are rare and happy accidents, their relationship culminated in marriage despite the ups and downs and constant media hounding.
 In that case, it could be called a successful extramarital affair.

 “If the affair is based solely on raw passion, no matter how compelling, it will die its own death sooner or later.
 Perhaps, if the affair comes to light, one of the partners or both may back out.
 Or when the thrill of the physical connection fades away, they may realize that it’s not worth the risk of putting their marriage in jeopardy.”